Can Seasonal Analysis Offer A Significant Edge To Traders?

 Believe it or not, some traders base trading decisions solely on the calendar.
 They do this by employing what’s known as “seasonal analysis”.

 Seasonal analysis involves identifying the time periods when a market or asset is most likely to rise or fall.
-Then, you placed trades based on that calendar tendency.
+Then, you place trades based on that calendar tendency.

 A well-known example of seasonal analysis in the stock markets is to “sell in May and go away”.
 Tests have demonstrated that stocks tend to underperform in the six months beginning with May.
 Investors would typically get better returns by buying at the end of October and selling at the start of May instead of holding the entire year.